Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 People often worry about the accessibility of the records of their divorce proceedings.
 The question of whether divorces are public records does not have a one-size-fits-all answer, as the laws regarding the privacy of these records can vary greatly by jurisdiction.
-Parties involved in a divorce need to understand how these laws might affect the confidentiality of their divorce proceedings.
+Parties involved in a divorce, including the plaintiff in a divorce, need to understand how these laws might affect the confidentiality of their divorce proceedings.

 What are Divorce Records?